 The Oranga Tamariki Outcomes Framework sets out the main services we provide, how we intend to provide them differently from the past, and how we will know we're making a difference for tamariki and whānau.

-It reflects the emerging operating model for Oranga Tamariki, which has been developed to meet new legislative requirements which come into force on 1 July 2019 and which has been developed through extensive engagement over the last two years establishing Oranga Tamariki as a new Ministry.
+It reflects the emerging operating model for Oranga Tamariki, which has been developed to meet new legislative requirements (in force since 1 July 2019) and which has been developed through extensive engagement over the last two years establishing Oranga Tamariki as a new Ministry.

-The Outcomes Framework also shows how our goals align to the Government’s overall vision for children and young people, to be set out in more detail in New Zealand’s first Child and Youth Wellbeing Strategy in 2019.
+The Outcomes Framework also shows how our goals align to the Government’s overall vision in the Child and Youth Wellbeing Strategy.

 The Framework is a living document, and we welcome feedback from the public and our partners which can help drive better outcomes in future iterations.